A healthy infant diet supports mental well-being

 According to the study, children who did not eat breakfast suffered from a lack of mental well-being.
 On the other hand, the minors who ate five or more servings of fruit and vegetables a day obtained the highest scores, that is, they were the ones who felt the best.

 As a golden rule for food, and not only for children, it is still in force that five servings of vegetables and fruit should be eaten a day.
-In this sense, the Professional Association of Pediatrics and Adolescents of Germany also spoke, citing this study from the United Kingdom.
+The German Professional Association for Pediatrics and Adolescents also spoke in this regard, citing this study from the United Kingdom.

 And for those who want more specific data, the association provides concrete indicative values: for example, that a six-year-old child should consume 230 grams of vegetables and 210 grams of fruits a day.